Cage the Elephant: Melophobia (2013–2015)

 On August 24, 2013, the band performed Melophobia in its entirety live at Soundcheck Nashville in front of an intimate audience of friends and family.
 The band also performed the songs "Spiderhead" and "Come A Little Closer" live on Los Angeles radio station KROQ.

-Lincoln Parish left the band early in December 2013 to focus on his production company, TalkBoxRodeo.
+Lead guitarist Lincoln Parish left the band early in December 2013 to focus on his production company, TalkBoxRodeo.
 In an interview, Parish said that he "wanted to be a producer before anything else.
 And then [Cage the Elephant] obviously took off and did more than what any of us could have expected."
 Guitarist Nick Bockrath filled in as lead guitarist on Jimmy Kimmel Live! on December 9 and, on subsequent shows.
 The Melophobia tour continued into 2014, including a stop at the Lollapalooza music festival on August 3.
 The band also toured with The Black Keys on their Turn Blue tour, and then with Foals on their 2014 UK and US tours.

 In August 2013, Brad Shultz and his wife Lindsay had a child named Etta Grace, and on November 12, 2014, Jared Champion and his partner Alicia had a child named Rosalyn.
 Kyle Davis filled in for Champion during the December 2014 tour, while he spent time with his family.

+On February 8, 2015, Cage the Elephant earned their first Grammy nomination for Best Alternative Music Album category at the 57th Annual Grammy Awards.
+The album has since been certified platinum.